s1van/cse5243/README.md

 (or all files in the given directory).
 A high pass filter is then applied to remove n-gram feature that rarely appears.
 It filters out low frequent n-grams that contribute to **MIN** (parameter) portion of the total number of n-gram occurrences.
+Note that unigram, bigram, ... are filtered separately to preserve longer n-gram features.

+####Usage
 type ./preprocess.py --help to see more.

+####Output
+When pass --ouput=file as argument, result dataset will be saved in *ouput*, and feature vector will be saved in *output.feature*.